ssciwr/cookiecutter-cpp-project/{{cookiecutter.project_slug}}/FILESTRUCTURE.md

     It is built into a library.
   * `app/{{ cookiecutter.project_slug }}_app.cpp` is an executable that uses the library.
     This can e.g. be used to provide a command line interface for your project.
-  * `tests/{{ cookiecutter.project_slug }}_t.cpp` contains the unit test for the library.
+  * `tests/{{ cookiecutter.project_slug }}_t.cpp` contains the unit tests for the library.
     The unit tests are written using Catch2.
 For further reading on what can be achieved with Catch2, we recommend [their tutorial](https://github.com/catchorg/Catch2/blob/devel/docs/tutorial.md).
   * `tests/tests.cpp` is the Catch2 testing driver.
 You do not need to change this.
-Placing this in a separate compilation unit than the unit test implementation increases the compilation time of the test suite.
+Placing this in a separate compilation unit than the unit test implementation decreases the compilation time of the test suite.
 {%- if cookiecutter.python_bindings == "Yes" %}
   * `python/{{ cookiecutter.project_slug }}_python.cpp` is the source file
     that contains the Pybind11 code to generate the Python package.